Interesting Facts about Rocks and 3 Different Types

 Metamorphic Rocks

-Metamorphic rocks are sedimentary or igneous rocks that are buried deep under the surface of the earth and have been exposed to harsh conditions, such as pressure, heat, and chemical processes, which affected their chemical composition, texture, and the type of minerals that make them up.
+Metamorphic stones are sedimentary or igneous rocks that are buried deep under the surface of the earth and have been exposed to harsh conditions, such as pressure, heat, and chemical processes, which affected their chemical composition, texture, and the type of minerals that make them up.

-Metamorphic rocks are formed as a result of exposure of the original rock to heat and pressure, which leads to the formation of a completely new rock, where the original rock can be sedimentary, igneous, or metamorphic.
-For example, when the igneous granite rock is subjected to sufficient pressure, the metal plates move in the same direction in which the metal plates move in the same direction and it turns into gneiss rock.
+Metamorphic stones are formed as a result of exposure of the original rock to heat and pressure, which leads to the formation of a completely new rock, where the original rock can be sedimentary, igneous, or metamorphic.
+For example, when the igneous granite rock is subjected to sufficient pressure, the metal plates move in the same direction in which the metal plates move in the same direction, and it turns into gneiss rock.

-Metamorphic rocks are classified as follows:
+Metamorphic stones are classified as follows:

-4. Gneiss: The minerals in the gneiss rocks are arranged in light and dark bands.
+4. Gneiss: The minerals in the Gneiss rocks are arranged in light and dark bands.

-Non-foliated metamorphic rocks: They are formed without direct pressure or relatively close to the Earth’s surface, where the pressure is very low, and they do not necessarily appear as metamorphic rocks despite direct pressure.
+Non-foliated metamorphic : They are formed without direct pressure or relatively close to the Earth’s surface, where the pressure is very low, and they do not necessarily appear as metamorphic despite direct pressure.
 This is due to its internal minerals, which quartz and calcite are not arranged in lines that show the petiole of the rock.

 3. Horny: Can be known for their density, fine grains, hardness, agglomeration or splintered texture consisting of many silicate minerals.